aul12/ROBOT/README.md

  is more tolerant.
 2. Color bias: Determines the ratio of the two pre-color-filters.
 Low values (slider on the right) mean that the inverted green filter will be weighted greater than the red filter and vise versa.
 3. Contrast: Sets the contrast of the filtered image.
+Default value is **20**

 Example how to configure the three values to ensure the best results:
-1. Set Threshold and Color bias to maximum and Contrast to the lowest possible amount before the image becomes only gray.
+1. Set Threshold and Color bias to maximum and Contrast to **default value**.
     <br><br><br>
     ![Image Step 1](https://git.markdorf-robotics.de/Orangener-Ball/ROBOT/raw/master/calibrationImg/filterStep1.png "Step 1")
     <br><br><br>